Fox Spirit Matchmaker: Influence and events

-When Fox Spirit Matchmaker was appeared, it has had a lot of impact, there have high clicks on many major platforms.
+When Fox Spirit Matchmaker appeared, it has had a lot of impact, there have high clicks on many major platforms.
 To enrich Chinese culture industry and improve cultural travel level, Tencent has carried out many multi-faceted cooperation.

 In December 2018, Hangzhou Animation Bus officially joined hands with Tencent Animation to launch No.51 "pure love bus".
 The main character Tushan Susu, was awarded the "animation public transport image messenger" official status.
 In May 2019, the "Fox Spirit Matchmaker" large-scale pure love parade series of activities opened in Hangzhou.

 On September 16, 2019, Hangzhou Lin'an District Government, Tencent Animation, Hangzhou Hongyi Investment Group Co., Ltd. held a signing ceremony in Hangzhou, announced that in Hangzhou Lin'an District Heqiao ancient town and Liuxi river area, with the "Fox Spirit Matchmaker" as the core, the three parties jointly build China's first National manhua theme tourist attractions, the total project projection area of more than 6 square kilometers.
 The project plans to restore the scenes and characters in the original Fox Spirit Matchmaker through large-scale real-life construction.
 This scenic spot appeared digitally in the 16th China International Comics and Animation Festival in 2020.

 In the second half of 2019, Tencent created a "Red Line Inn" live experience area with the theme of "pure love" in Yulong Snow Mountain, Lijiang, Yunnan Province.
 Tushan Susu was also awarded the title of "Lijiang City Smart Arts and Animation Ambassador" by Lijiang City Culture and Tourism Bureau.

 In July 2020, Fox Spirit Matchmaker and other donghua were shown as a live dubbing show for scenes in Shanghai International Film Festival.

 In 2021, Fox Spirit Matchmaker organized a trip called "linking traditional culture" to Shandong, Jiangsu, Zhejiang, Anhui, Yunnan and other destinations to explore the origin of some Chinese classics and legends, such as the Legend of the White Snake, Butterfly Lovers, The Cowherd and the Weaver Girl and Tian Xian Pei with China Digital Culture Group Co., Ltd. and Culture & Tourism China.